feathersjs-ecosystem/feathers-vuex/docs/common-patterns.md

 You can set `debug: true` in the options to enable some logging to assist with debugging.

-## Use the `<feathers-vuex-find>` and `<feathers-vuex-get>` components
+## Use the `<FeathersVuexFind>` and `<FeathersVuexGet>` components

-Using the new `<feathers-vuex-find>` and `<feathers-vuex-get>` components provides concise access to the best features of `feathers-vuex`, including live queries, reactive lists, custom pagination tracking per component, and fall-through cacheing of local data in the Vuex store.
+Using the new `<FeathersVuexFind>` and `<FeathersVuexGet>` components provides concise access to the best features of `feathers-vuex`, including live queries, reactive lists, custom pagination tracking per component, and fall-through cacheing of local data in the Vuex store.
 Check out the [Renderless Data Components](./components.md) docs for more details.

 ## Use the `makeFindMixin` and `makeGetMixin` utilities